 4. Term And Termination.

 This Agreement is effective upon the date Seller agrees to it (by electronically indicating acceptance of this Agreement or otherwise) and continues so long as Seller uses the Square Service or until terminated by Seller or the Member.
-This Agreement will terminate automatically upon any termination or expiration of your Seller Agreement.
-This Agreement may be terminated by the Member at any time based on a breach of any of Seller’s obligations under this Agreement or the Seller Agreement or based on the termination of the payment processing relationship between Square and the Member.
-In addition and without limiting the generality of the foregoing, the Member may terminate this Agreement at any time upon written notice to Seller as a result of any of the following events: (a) irregular Transactions by Seller, excessive Chargebacks or any other circumstances which, in the Member’s discretion, may increase the Member’s exposure for Seller’s Chargebacks or otherwise present an unreasonable anticipated financial, reputational or legal risk to the Member; (b) Seller fails in any material respect in performance or observance of any term, covenant, condition or agreement contained in this Agreement or the Seller Agreement, including, without limitation, the funding or establishing of any reserve account which Square may require; (c) a case or other proceeding shall be commenced by or against Seller in any court of competent jurisdiction seeking relief under the Bankruptcy Act 1966 or under any other laws, domestic or foreign, relating to bankruptcy, insolvency, reorganisation, winding up or adjustment of debts, the appointment of a trustee, receiver, custodian, liquidator or the like of Seller or of all or any substantial part of the assets, domestic or foreign, of Seller and such case or proceeding shall continue undismissed or unstayed for a period of 60 consecutive days or an order granting the relief requested in such case or proceeding against Seller (including, without limitation, an order for relief under the Bankruptcy Act) shall be entered; (d) any Card Brand notifies the Member that it is no longer willing to accept Seller’s Transaction Data or requires the Member to terminate or limit this Agreement; (e) Seller or any person owning or controlling Seller’s business is listed in one or more databases of terminated or high risk Sellers maintained by the Card Brands; or (f) Seller engages in conduct that creates or could tend to create harm or loss to the goodwill of any Card Brand, the Member or Square or which otherwise may impose undue risk of harm to any Card Brand, the Member or Square.
+This Agreement will terminate automatically upon any termination or expiration of the Terms of Service or the Payment Terms (as defined in the Terms of Service).
+This Agreement may be terminated by the Member at any time based on a breach of any of Seller’s obligations under this Agreement or the Terms of Service or based on the termination of the payment processing relationship between Square and the Member.
+In addition and without limiting the generality of the foregoing, the Member may terminate this Agreement at any time upon written notice to Seller as a result of any of the following events: (a) irregular Transactions by Seller, excessive Chargebacks or any other circumstances which, in the Member’s discretion, may increase the Member’s exposure for Seller’s Chargebacks or otherwise present an unreasonable anticipated financial, reputational or legal risk to the Member; (b) Seller fails in any material respect in performance or observance of any term, covenant, condition or agreement contained in this Agreement or the Terms of Service, including, without limitation, the funding or establishing of any reserve account which Square may require; (c) a case or other proceeding shall be commenced by or against Seller in any court of competent jurisdiction seeking relief under the Bankruptcy Act 1966 or under any other laws, domestic or foreign, relating to bankruptcy, insolvency, reorganisation, winding up or adjustment of debts, the appointment of a trustee, receiver, custodian, liquidator or the like of Seller or of all or any substantial part of the assets, domestic or foreign, of Seller and such case or proceeding shall continue undismissed or unstayed for a period of 60 consecutive days or an order granting the relief requested in such case or proceeding against Seller (including, without limitation, an order for relief under the Bankruptcy Act) shall be entered; (d) any Card Brand notifies the Member that it is no longer willing to accept Seller’s Transaction Data or requires the Member to terminate or limit this Agreement; (e) Seller or any person owning or controlling Seller’s business is listed in one or more databases of terminated or high risk Sellers maintained by the Card Brands; or (f) Seller engages in conduct that creates or could tend to create harm or loss to the goodwill of any Card Brand, the Member or Square or which otherwise may impose undue risk of harm to any Card Brand, the Member or Square.
 Notwithstanding any termination of this Agreement, those terms which by their nature are intended to survive termination (including without limitation, indemnification obligations and limitations of liability) shall survive.

 Termination does not affect either party’s respective rights and obligations under this Agreement as to Transaction Data submitted before termination.